Please read very carefully the conditions set out hereunder:

 (a) The Organiser reserves the right to alter, change, curtail or cancel a holiday.

-(b) If as a consequence of “force majeure” (as hereinafter defined in subparagraph (e) of this clause), the Organiser is obliged to curtail, alter, extend or cancel a holiday, the consumer shall not be at liberty to maintain a claim for compensation or otherwise for any loss arising as a consequence of the said curtailment, alteration, extension or cancellation of the holiday.
+(b) If as a consequence of “unavoidable and extraordinary circumstances” (as hereinafter defined in subparagraph (e) of this clause), the Organiser is obliged to curtail, alter, extend or cancel a holiday, the consumer shall not be at liberty to maintain a claim for compensation or otherwise for any loss arising as a consequence of the said curtailment, alteration, extension or cancellation of the holiday.

 Unless within 7 days of issue of the offer of an alternative holiday it is accepted by the Consumer in writing, the Organiser shall assume that the Consumer has declined such offer and the Consumer shall only be entitled to return of the payment made.